Skippyjon Jones

-Skippyjon Jones is a children's picture book series by Judith Byron Schachner.
+Skippyjon Jones is a children's picture book series, written and illustrated by Judith Byron Schachner.
 The first book was published in 2003 by Dutton Juvenile.
 The books are notable for their popularity amongst children, use of mock Spanish, and controversy over their representation of Latinos.

 Summary

 The title character, Skippyjon Jones, is a Siamese cat with unusually large ears, an equally large head and an unusually small tail.
-Since he doesn't look like his mother and sisters, he thinks that he is a Chihuahua, although he DID once say he knows he’s a cat.
+Since he doesn't look like his mother and sisters, he pretends to be a Chihuahua, although he is aware he is a cat.
 He has a group of imaginary Chihuahua friends, Los Chimichangos.
 He lives with his mother Junebug, his three sisters Jezebel, Jillyboo, and Jujube.
 The stories follow Skippyjon Jones on his various adventures.

 Books

 Skippyjon Jones is published under Penguin Random House within its Dutton Juvenile division.

 Controversy

 Several reviews criticize Skippyjon Jones’ depiction of Latinos and use of mock Spanish.
 Due to its stereotypes, the series is ranked 8 on the American Library Association's list of top challenged books for 2018.
 Amy Senta, an early childhood professor, described a moment when a Latino child remarked he thought the book was mocking him.
 Following this experience, she analyzed the books and summarized them as demeaning Mexicans through characterization, improper use of language, and the enforcement of a “white savior” modality.
 Particularly, the Spanish used is oftentimes incorrect and can mislead non-Spanish speakers into believing a word is Spanish due to the addition of Spanish articles and endings.
 Another analysis states Skippyjon Jones and his chihuahua friends are humanized and given traits symbolic of Latinos.
 Through this depiction and anthropomorphization, the characters are seen as substitutes for "racial and ethnic identities," a representation invoking "tokenism."

 However, these critiques are criticized for advocating censorship of the books and projecting ideas of racism into a children’s series.
 There is discussion regarding the roles of these books in children's literature due to their wide success.
 This discourse focuses on their success commercially combined with the overarching criticisms of stereotyping.
 Although, Schachner defends her writing and claims the books are intended for education.